Open House Miami

 Multiple event times

-Organized by the Miami Center for Architecture & Design (MCAD) in collaboration with the Miami Beach Visitor and Convention Authority, the Greater Miami Convention & Visitors Bureau, the Miami Downtown Development Authority, Miami-Dade County and other partners, Open House Miami continues to provide rare, behind-the-scenes access to some of the region’s most vibrant and historic spaces.
+Organized by The Miami Center for Architecture and Design (MCAD) in collaboration with the Miami Beach Visitor and Convention Authority (MBVCA), the Greater Miami Convention & Visitors Bureau (GMCVB), the Miami Downtown Development Authority (DDA), Miami-Dade County, the Miami-Dade County Department of Cultural Affairs, the City of Coral Gables, AIA Miami and more community partners, OHMIA will continues its mission of opening doors into Miami’s most fascinating spaces.

-Festival-goers will also enjoy free admission to cultural institutions including The Bass, The Wolfsonian–FIU, Museum of Graffiti, Superblue, Phillip and Patricia Frost Museum of Science, MOCA and Vizcaya Museum and Gardens, among others.
-Local hotels and restaurants are offering special discounts and packages to encourage multi-day exploration.
+Attendees can also enjoy free admission to top cultural institutions, including The Bass art museum, The Wolfsonian – FIU, the Museum of Graffiti, Superblue, the Phillip and Patricia Frost Museum of Science, the Museum of Contemporary Art North Miami and Vizcaya Museum & Gardens.
+Partnerships with local hotels and restaurants will provide special discounts, making it easy to explore the festival over all three days.